Long Island Tick Behavior

 - Leaf/mulch piles at the edge of your yard

-The ticks will burrow down to the bottom of the foliage, hydrate, and then crawl up and hang on the edge of the plant in a behavior called “questing”.
-So be careful as you are packing up to leave the park or the beach this spring, your leg might inadvertently brush against a plant hosting a questing tick, and voila!
-The tick latches on to you and begins to climb in search of a warm spot to begin its meal.
+The ticks will burrow down to the bottom of the foliage, hydrate, and then crawl up and hang on the edge of the plant in a behavior called “questing.”
+So be careful as you are packing up to leave the park or the beach this spring, your leg might inadvertently brush against a plant hosting a questing tick, and that’s it: the tick latches on to you and begins to climb in search of a warm spot to begin its meal.

 Ticks and Lyme Disease on Long Island